google/flutter-desktop-embedding/plugins/file_selector/README.md

 long-term support path.
 As with any unundorsed plugin, you need to depend directly on the implementation package ([`file_selector_linux`](https://pub.dev/packages/file_selector_linux), [`file_selector_macos`](https://pub.dev/packages/file_selector_macos), and/or [`file_selector_windows`](https://pub.dev/packages/file_selector_windows)) as well as the app-facing package (`file_selector`) in your `pubspec.yaml`.

+See the implementation packages' READMEs for platform-specific notes.